 All handlers are expected to abide by the following:

-An approved Assistance Animal is only permitted in the student’s Residence Hall as an approved accommodation from SAS and is not permitted in any other areas except as required for transportation off-campus or to eliminate waste.
+An approved Assistance Animal is only permitted in the student’s Residence Hall as an approved accommodation from the CDR and is not permitted in any other areas except as required for transportation off-campus or to eliminate waste.
 Assistance Animals are not permitted to accompany their handler to any other location(s) on campus where animals are not permitted.

 - Service Animals shall be under the control of their handler at all times.
 Assistance Animals shall be under the control of their handler at all times while the handler is present in the residence hall.
 Service and Assistance Animals must have a harness, leash or other tether, unless either the individual is unable because of a disability to use a harness, leash or other tether, or the use of a harness, leash or other tether would interfere with the Service Animal’s safe, effective performance of work or tasks or the Assistance Animal’s safe, effective provision of assistance in which case the animal must be otherwise under the handler’s control (e.g., voice control, signals or other effective means).

 - Service or Assistance Animals may not be left overnight in University Housing (without its handler) to be cared for by another student.
 Animals must be taken with the student if they leave for a prolonged period of time.

 - When the Assistance Animal’s handler must leave the residence hall, it is the responsibility of the handler to ensure that the Assistance Animal is appropriately contained within the room and not able to leave the dorm room.
 In order to restrain the animal it is appropriate to use a cage, carrier, crate or other method for this purpose.

 - Other students and/or University Personnel are not responsible for the care or supervision of a Service or Assistance Animal.